The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 These schemes include contractual savings arrangements to which the participant contributes a fixed amount of salary at regular intervals over either a three-year or five-year contract period.
 These SAYE savings arrangements are self-certified by the employing company as meeting the relevant conditions.

-As a result of a review into tax-advantaged employee share schemes by the Office of Tax Simplification (OTS) in 2012, a number of changes were made to the SAYE rules by FA 2013 and FA 2014 to simplify the administration of the scheme and harmonise some of the rules with that of other tax-advantaged schemes.
+A number of changes were made to the SAYE rules by FA 2013 and FA 2014 to simplify the administration of the scheme and harmonise some of the rules with that of other tax-advantaged schemes.
 One of these changes means that from 6 April 2014 a qualifying SAYE is known as a ‘Schedule 3 SAYE option scheme’.